McLargo/python-framework/docs/templates/definition-of-done.md

 - Does it have any impact on the documentation?
 - Does it met the code guidelines?
 - Does it breaks any existing functionality?
+- Codebase is clean of TODO
+- Any technical debt issues are logged

 ## Deployment